Porch Decking TIPS

 Let each piece soak under water in a trough for about two minutes.
-Stack the wood in a shaded area making sure to put wood spacers between layers so the wood can dry.
+Stack the wood in a shaded area making sure to put wood spacers that resemble paint stirring sticks between layers so the wood can dry.

 The key is to coat all the surfaces of the decking so that water will have a very difficult time entering the wood.
 If you don’t pretreat the wood before it’s installed, you’ll never be able to coat all the surfaces.

-Use double-dipped hot galvanized finish nails to install the wood.
-These will last for generations, especially if the wood is covered with a roof.
-If you have to cut a piece of wood that’s been treated or painted, be sure to coat the cut end with the borate solution and then the finish sealant or paint.
+IMPORTANT TIP: If you have to cut a piece of wood that’s been treated or painted, be sure to coat the cut end with the borate solution and then the finish sealant or paint.